 Chances are if you’re taking a rest day, you’ve been hitting it hard.
 The point of a rest day is to give your body a break so that it can recover naturally and help itself in the long run.

 Doing more exercise is the exact opposite of this.
-HIIT and strength training is physically draining and often recruit anaerobic movement, simply worsening the situation.
+HIIT and strength training is physically draining and often recruits anaerobic movement, simply worsening the situation.
 Take a day off!

 Getting into a solid routine is a good thing; most of the time.
 It helps us keep motivated and get the results we really want and helps us keep track of our progress and keep everything in perspective so that we stay in control.

-This can change if we aren’t careful though when the exercise becomes too important and the gym becomes a kind of addiction, both physically and mentally.
+This can change if we aren’t careful when the exercise becomes too important and the gym becomes a kind of physical and mental addiction.
 Make sure you keep time for the other side of life and have fun doing whatever else you like doing.
 Even taking a break to do more research on your exercising or finding new ways to improve your technique is safer than overtraining.
 The gym will still be there tomorrow, but will your weekend?

 As we mentioned above, overeating can be an absolute nightmare when it comes to rest days.
 Cheat days can be just a little bit too tempting sometimes, especially when the cravings begin to kick in.
 We’ve all been there.
 Cheat days are good for us every now and then and help to remind us that we can still enjoy ourselves, but it’s always a good idea to stay healthy where you can.